SAJI-01/Weighted-Voronoi-Stippling-Unity/README.md

 CrossProduct = X0*Y1 - X1*Y0;

-First, Area is calculated for each cell By iterating through all of the Vertices And then calculate the Cross Product of One Vertex(X0,Y0) and the Next Vertex(X1 + 1, Y1 + 1) last area/=2;
+First, Area is calculated for each cell By iterating through all Vertices

+And then calculate the Cross Product of One Vertex(X0,Y0) and the Next Vertex(X1 + 1, Y1 + 1)
+last area/=2;